-to make sure you use it?

-Jesus' v view on Marriage
+Jesus' view on Marriage

-In Matthew 19:4-6 we see gesus' view on Marriage and the impor-

-ment: "Haven't you read," he replied, "that

-nade them male and female,' 5 and said,

-0 0 re his father and mother and be united to

-me one flesh'?
-6 So they are no longer two,

-,

-but one.
-Therefore what God is nas joined together, let man not separate."
+In Matthew 19:4-6 we see Jesus' view on Marriage and the importance of this covenant commitment: "Haven't you read," he replied, "that at the beginning the Creator 'made them male and female,' 5 and said, 'For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh'?
+6 So they are no longer two, but one.
+Therefore what God has joined together, let man not separate."

-Have you truly left your father and mother and taken up the commission

-reen you, your spouse and God?
+Have you truly left your father and mother and taken up the commission to forge a dynamic union between you, your spouse and God?

-to lorge a dynamic umon betw een you, your spouse and God:

-What are some patterns from y our past or connections to your parenting
+What are some patterns from your past or connections to your parenting that continue to hold back greatness in your marriage?

--

--

--

-What are some patterns from y that continue to hold back grea